 If you have any questions or need more ideas for making the most of your holiday break, our team is always here to help.
 Email us at email@example.com or call 801-869-5701.
 The StepUp family wishes you and your loved ones a safe and happy holiday season!

 Katie is an Outreach Officer with UHEAA and StepUpUtah.
-She holds Bachelor of Arts degrees in History and Political Science from the University of Utah and previously worked as a tutor with the Advancement Via Individual Determination (AVID) college preparatory program.
+She holds Bachelor of Arts degrees in History and Political Science from the University of Utah and is currently working toward her Master’s in Public Administration at the University of Utah.
 You can follow her for professional advice about preparing and paying for college on Twitter, Instagram, and Snapchat (@StepUpKatie).